kvasdopil/food/README.md

 - Dynamic route `src/app/recipes/[slug]/page.tsx` handles metadata generation only; rendering is handled by the layout.
 - Layout `src/app/recipes/layout.tsx` manages the persistent carousel wrapper to prevent remounting during navigation, and includes a back-to-feed button in the top-left corner.
 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.
-- Supabase provides recipe data via RPC (`get_random_recipe`) and table queries; types generated in `src/types/supabase.ts`.
+- Supabase provides recipe data via table queries; types generated in `src/types/supabase.ts`.
 - Authenticated POST to `/api/recipes` upserts recipes from JSON payloads that match the YAML schema.
 Requires a `Bearer` token that matches `EDIT_TOKEN`.
 - Client helpers:
   - `KeyboardNav` handles arrow-key navigation with random fallback when there's no same-origin history.
-  - `RecipeSideNav` renders prev/next buttons using `/api/random-recipe`.
+  - `RecipeSideNav` renders prev/next buttons using `/api/recipes?from={slug}` for slug-based pagination (matches feed order).
 Previous button is hidden when there's no same-origin history.
   - `RecipeSwipeableCarousel` provides mobile swipe gestures with preloaded next recipes.
 Previous swipe is disabled when there's no same-origin history.
 Swipes require the card to visually cross 50% of screen width before navigation (not just finger movement).
   - `RecipeFeedCard` displays recipe cards with images, titles, descriptions, tags, and like status (persisted in localStorage).